traefik/traefik/docs/content/getting-started/quick-start.md

 services:
   reverse-proxy:
     image: traefik # The official Traefik docker image
-    command: --api --docker # Enables the web UI and tells Traefik to listen to docker
+    command: --api --providers.docker # Enables the web UI and tells Traefik to listen to docker
     ports:
       - "80:80"     # The HTTP port
       - "8080:8080" # The Web UI (enabled by --api)